John's High Performance Journey

 Working through life’s unexpected hardships.

 I began my first corporate job at Procter and Gamble in Cape Town, moved to Johannesburg, and four years into my career, I left to start an entrepreneurial business.
-Three months into my new project, my Dad committed suicide after a back operation that left him feeling physically and mentally incapacitated.
+Three months into my new project, I lost my Dad to suicide after he had had a back operation that left him feeling physically and mentally incapacitated.
 He was a man of faith and love but had lost hope, and the only thing he ever took was his life.

 I moved back to Richards Bay to pick up the pieces, support my mother and take care of the family coffee shop business, thinking I would sell that quickly and move my mother back to Johannesburg with me.
 Six months after my dad passed away, my mother was diagnosed with colon cancer, and she fought bravely for the next two years, before she passed away.